 Web tools are optional at runtime and controlled by gateway configuration.
 They can search, fetch, and download with limits.

-Computer use tools use native automation/screenshot dependencies where available.
-They are part of the same tool router, not a special client-side channel.
+Computer use uses native automation/screenshot dependencies where available.
+It is part of the same tool router, not a special client-side channel, but the computer_use schema is hidden until preflight or request_tools reveals the computer_use domain.

 MCP tools are created from live MCP server catalogs.
 Pioneer maps a server tool into a callable tool descriptor, then calls back into McpService when the model invokes it.